Xovee/stcf/README.md

 We are particularly grateful for the assistance given by Yuhao Liang and Ce Li.
 We would like to show our gratitude to the authors of UrbanFM, FODE, UrbanODE, and others, for sharing their data and codes.
+We express our gratitude to anonymous reviewers for giving constructive feedbacks.

 ## Contact